zuozhenggh/learning-library/data-management-library/university/howard/csci-432-db-sys/low-code-db-app-dev/low-code-db-app-dev.md

     * URL Endpoint: **https://api.themoviedb.org/3/movie/:movie_id**

         - At the end of the URL Endpoint, you are creating a bind variable, :movie_id, using the : syntax.
 This is what will allow you to pass in any value for the movie ID so that you can get the details for any movie.
-To learn more about bind variables, see the Resources section at the end of this lab.

     * Click somewhere within the Create REST Data Source dialog to unfocus from the URL Endpoint.
 APEX will display a URL Parameter line, where you can set the :movie_id parameter value.